RahulKondi/rkcom/IA.md

 ### Portfolio
 Will have a list of projects.
 Each Project has its own page.
--Saky: should each project have a blog of sorts for a feed/updates?
+-S: should each project have a blog of sorts for a feed/updates?
+-K: no, i'll keep updating the same project page evertime there's something new.
+Also, remember, project-pages aren't blogposts, per se. they're actually individual html pages